-Pathogenic sequence variants in the nuclear bile acid receptor FXR, encoded by NR1H4, have been reported in a small number of children with low-GGT cholestasis progressing to liver failure.
-We describe three additional children from two unrelated families with cholestasis and liver failure due to pathologic variants in NR1H4.
-One patient underwent liver transplantation and has had good clinical outcomes in six years of follow-up.
-While that patient has biochemical evidence of increased bile acid synthetic activity, he has not experienced post-transplant diarrhea or allograft steatosis, as has been reported among other transplanted patients.
+Pathogenic sequence variants in the nuclear bile acid receptor FXR, encoded by NR1H4, have been reported in a small number of children with low-γ-glutamyl transferase (GGT) cholestasis progressing to liver failure.
+We describe 3 additional children from 2 unrelated families with cholestasis and liver failure because of pathologic variants in NR1H4.
+One patient underwent liver transplantation and has had good clinical outcomes in 6 years of follow-up.
+Although that patient has biochemical evidence of increased bile acid synthetic activity, he has not experienced post-transplant diarrhea or allograft steatosis, as has been reported among other transplanted patients.